tueimage/8dc00-mia/README.md

 | 11                     | Deep learning for image registration                            | Additional course material on using deep learning for (deformable) image registration                                      | Partially in 2.4                           |

 # Practical work (exercises and project work)
 During the practical sessions the students can work on practical exercises and the project (however, it is expected that students will also work on the project in their own time).
 The goal of the practical exercises is to help study and understand the material, and develop code and methods that can be used to complete the project work.
-The project work is divided into two projects, corresponding to the three two main modules of the course.
-The project work will be done in groups.
-The groups will be formed in Canvas and you will also submit all your work there (check the Assignments section for the deadlines).
 Your are expected to do this work independently with the help of the teaching assistants during the guided self-study sessions (begeleide zelfstudie).
 You can also post your questions in the Discussion section in Canvas at any time.

 ## Software